MicrosoftDocs/bot-docs/articles/debug-bots-emulator.md

 > <a href="https://dev.botframework.com/" target="_blank">Bot Framework Portal</a>.
 > If you do not know your bot's MSA Password, you can [generate a new password](portal-register-bot.md#maintain).

+## Enable speech recognition
+The Bot Framework Emulator supports speech recognition via the [Cognitive Services Speech API](https://docs.microsoft.com/en-us/azure/cognitive-services/Speech/home).
+This allows you to exercise your speech-enabled bot, or Cortana skill, via speech in the emulator during development.
+The Bot Framework Emulator provides speech recognition free of charge for up to three hours per bot per day.

 ## Send system activities

 You can use the Bot Framework Emulator to emulate specific activities within the context of a conversation, by selecting from the available options under **Conversation** > **Send System Activity** in the emulator's settings menu: